22nd Street station (SEPTA): History

 The PRT announced a project to bury the elevated tracks between 23rd to 46th streets in the 1920s.
 The tunnel from 23rd to 32nd streets was completed by 1933, but construction on the remaining segment was put on hiatus due to the Great Depression and World War II.
 The PRT went bankrupt in 1939, and was reorganized as the PTC, which began building the rest of the tunnel in 1947.

-The tunnel opened for service on October 15 1955, marking the closure of the eastbound elevated station and the opening of the current underground station.
+The tunnel opened for service on October 15, 1955, marking the closure of the eastbound elevated station and the opening of the current underground station.
 The following month, on November 6, the westbound side elevated station closed.
 The PRT bridge that formerly had carried subway cars and subway–surface trolleys over the river was torn down by June 20, 1956.
 Nothing remains of the 24th Street station.
 Instead, the PECO Building, headquarters of PECO Energy division of Exelon, now occupies the site.

 The station originally served Routes 10, 11, 31, 34, 37 and 38.
 Route 31 was rerouted out of the tunnel in 1949 and buses replaced trolleys on routes 37 and 38 in 1955.
 Routes 13 and 36 began serving the station (and the subway–surface tunnel) in 1956.

-Modernization

-Turnstiles were constructed on the westbound platform for all-door boarding in the SEPTA Key fare collection system.
-As such, fares are paid prior to system entry and no fares are collected on trolleys outbound (westbound) from Center City, but still must be paid at the trolley fare box inbound (eastbound) to Center City.

 Station layout

 The station has two low-level side platforms, each capable of platforming two trolleys.
+There are SEPTA Key turnstiles on the westbound platform for fare collection, enabling all-door boarding and reducing the time required for fare collection.
+Fares must still be paid at the on-board farebox in the eastbound direction.